LudwigFriedmann/OpenMATERIAL/pathtracer/README.md

 The above will generate the executable `pathtracer` in the directory `bin/`.
 The code is written in C++11 and dependant on [OpenMP](https://www.openmp.org/) for parallelization.

-The project was tested on Ubuntu 18.04 and Windows 10 (CMake & Visual Studio 2015).
+The project was tested on Ubuntu 18.04, Ubuntu 20.04 and Windows 10 (CMake & Visual Studio 2015).
 In the latter case, the project can be compiled using:

 ```
 $ mkdir bin